Anurag-S1ngh/Interactive-credit-card/README.md

-# Credit Card Flip Animation
+# Interactive Credit Card

-A visually interactive credit card with a flip effect created using HTML and CSS.
-This project demonstrates the use of 3D transforms and CSS animations to create a realistic credit card flip effect.
+A visually interactive credit card with a flip effect created using only HTML and CSS.
+This project demonstrates the use of CSS animations and 3D transforms to create a realistic credit card flip effect.

 ## Features